 You can email it to ExecutiveDirector@betamshalom.org or you can call the office at 914-946-8851 to arrange for a time to stop by.

 What about children under 12 years old who are not vaccinated?

-Children under 12 who are not vaccinated are welcome to join us in the Small Tent for family services and for children’s programming after Family Services, if offered.
+Children under 12 who are not vaccinated are welcome to join us in the Small Tent for Family Services.
 In order to keep everyone safe, children under 12 may not go into the Main Tent or Sanctuary.

 What are the rules about masking?

 All attendees be masked at all times, except at the Bimah.
 We will have extra masks if needed.

 How will you decide what services I can attend?